yinchenlan/BirthdayPartyRefactor/README.md

 ## Getting Started

-Running the application: `gradle build test run`
+Running the application: `./gradlew bootRun -Pargs=goodinput.json`

 All output is written to the console.